 By the end of December, I was getting exhausted from all of the commuting, and my wife was in the later stages of her pregnancy.
 We decided at that time that I would quit my outside jobs and start accepting students in our apartment after the first of the year.

 The First Year: Getting Started in 1974

 My first group class consisted of 10 students from the International Commercial School (ICT) where I had taught the previous fall term.
 This class was arranged by Percy Huang, an ICS student, and friend who lived in my neighborhood.

 My wife had our son on February 1, and for the first month after his birth, I didn't do any teaching.

 When I resumed teaching in March, Mr. Hao was my only student.
 He showed me how to compose a good ad for recruiting students which I placed in a local Chinese newspaper.
 A few students answered the ad and set up classes; however, it wasn't until I got a phone installed one month later when my business started to pick up.

 A rich businessman who lived in the neighborhood had found out that I was teaching.
 He and his wife then arranged a class for both of them together a few days a week.
 When I mentioned to Mr. Lin that the government-owned telephone company said I had to wait for months to get a phone installed in my apartment, Mr. Lin smiled and said, "Don't worry.
 I'll take care of it."
 Within two days, I finally had telephone service.

 By September of 1974, I had between 10 and 15 adult students taking both small group and individual classes.
 I taught in my living room with a small chalk blackboard mounted on the wall.
-Students sat on my sofa and arm chairs.
-With the exception of Mr. Hao who wanted help in writing business letters, the other students all wanted practice in everyday conversation.
+Students sat on my sofa and armchairs.
+With the exception of Mr. Hao who wanted help in writing business letters, the other students all wanted to practice everyday conversation.